 Watch a Champions League live stream in 4K

 You can watch the 2022/23 Champions League in 4K HDR, beamed at 50fps on BT Sport Ultimate, channel 433.
-If you're hooked up specifically on the BT TV platform then it's also available in with Dolby Atmos sound.
+If you're hooked up specifically on the BT TV platform then it's also available with Dolby Atmos sound.

 The 4K Champions League games are also available, minus the Atmos, to Virgin Media customers who subscribe to the BT Sport Collection.
 You can enjoy it in 4K HDR on channel 555.

 Those on Virgin Media will need the Virgin V6 box and a 4K TV to make sure they're getting the action at maximum resolution.
-With the basic Big Bundle, BT Sport is £18 per month but all five BT Sport channels, including Ultra HD, are included on the larger TV packages which start at £57 per month.
+With the basic Big Bundle, BT Sport is £18 per month but all five BT Sport channels, including Ultra HD, are included in the larger TV packages which start at £57 per month.
 More details on Virgin Media TV bundles.

 Australia: watch a 2022/23 Champions League live stream

-In Australia, streaming service Stan provides live coverage of the UEFA Champions League, Europa League and Europa Conference League football.
+In Australia, streaming service Stan provides live coverage of the UEFA Champions League, Europa League, and Europa Conference League football.